 Students have about 10 weeks to make a refined and concise final project ending in the final 10 hour 2 day exam.
+This years theme is POWER.

-We hold an exhibition in the Summer to celebrate all the students hard work.
+We hold an exhibition in the summer to celebrate all the students hard work.